MargaretSiple-NOAA/parameterized-indexing-example/README.md

 A toy example to demonstrate figure indexing when you want to include "chapters" from a template into a larger report document, and knit to Word.

 ## The product
 A Word version of a report, with "results" chapters that loop through a set of parameters producing one section for each of those parameters.
 In my case, it will eventually be a list of 20-30 groundfish species.
 Here, for simplicity, it's cars w different numbers of cylinders.
-This is powerful because you don't have to do any post-processing to get all the report sections to work together.
-No hijinx in Word rejoice! :tada:
+This is nice because you don't have to do any post-processing to get all the report sections to work together.
+No hijinx in Word... rejoice! :tada:

 ## Solution